danwalterlink/vault/dnd.brew.md

 -> cost backloading. action surge - attempt thing and then pay resources.

 sharpshooter
-[no quarter]: you treat half as no and 3/4 as half cover.
+  [no quarter]: you treat half as no and 3/4 as half cover and other foes do not impede line of sight. you can use any attack maneuver with ranged weapons
+  focus: if you haven't moved this turn +1 to attack and damage rolls with ranged attacks. eagle eyed: no disadvantage max range; you can discern color even in dim environments.

+close-quarters shooter

 healing:
 : receiving over your biggest hit dice worth of hp in healing: